eclipse-langium/langium-website/content/docs/grammar-language.md

 ```
 [QUESTION] Are there keywords that are reserved for the Langium grammar ('grammar', 'terminal', 'fragment' ...)?
 Or can a rule "override" the use of those keywords?
 ### Extended Backus-Naur Form Expressions
-Parser rules have access to a more restricted set of expressions compared to terminal rules.
+Parser rules have access to a more restricted set of EBNF expressions compared to terminal rules.
 Parser and terminal rules share the following expressions:
 - Groups
 - Alternatives
 - Keywords